 Offered: Alternate years.

-ANTH 348 - History of Anthropological Thought (4)

-Anthropology, from its scientific and philosophical roots to its current status, is surveyed.
-Emphasis is on the major contributions and theoretical debates of anthropology and the historical contexts of their development.

-Prerequisite: Completion of at least 60 college credits and ANTH 101, ANTH 102, ANTH 103, and ANTH 104.

-Offered: Alternate years.

 ANTH 349 - Visual Anthropology (4)

 Visual techniques for data collection, production and interpretation are explored within an anthropological framework.
 Students will learn how photography, film and other media can represent the self and other.
 Students cannot receive credit for both FILM 349 and ANTH 349.